jbsouthe/appd-etl-export-tool/README.md

                 <MetricTable>ProxyAppMetrics</MetricTable>
                 <EventTable>ProxyAppEvents</EventTable>
                 <BaselineTable>ProxyBaseLines</BaselineTable>
+                <GranularityMinutes>60</GranularityMinutes> <!-- default is 60 minutes, but can be set to 1 minute and if the data hasn't rolled up, you will get it in 1 minute increments -->
+                <OnlyGetDefaultBaseline>true</OnlyGetDefaultBaseline> <!-- default is true, which only gets the default baseline, but setting to false enables fetching every baseline value -->
             </Defaults>
             <!-- if so desired, the events can be filtered by including or excluding events from the internal event list,
             and by limitting the severity.
 The default is shown here, to just get all event types and severities, leave these blank or missing